Historic Little Jim

 20 Acre Placer Claim – Park District – Broadwater County, Montana

 The creek bed is over 600 feet on this claim and there is water year round.
 It is likely there is some native silver, sapphires, and possibly some relics to be found on the claim but the primary commodity will be gold.
-Crow Creek is known for it's gold and there are multiple lode mines along the high benches of the creek and in the area that have been feeding good gold into the creek for hundreds of years.
-This is not a claim to pass up!
+Crow Creek is known for it’s gold and there are multiple lode mines along the high benches of the creek and in the area that have been feeding good gold into the creek for hundreds of years.
+This worth owning!

 There is direct road access to this claim and room for staging, parking and other operations.
 This is an unpatented mining claim for sale.
 Mineral rights only for recreational mining.
 The land is public land.
 This is not a homestead or land for sale.

 The best gold is on bedrock.
 Crow Creek is one of the creeks in the district that was mined by hand in the late 1800’s.
 There is still good gold in the creek, benches and on bedrock on this claim.

 The Bureau of Mines has estimated that demonstrated U.S. reserves of gold are 85 million ounces.
 Approximately one-half of the total resources are estimated to be by-product gold, while 40% of the remaining one-half (56 million ounces) could be mined for gold alone … Most U.S. gold resources are in the nation’s western states.
 About 80% of the U.S. gold resources are estimated to be in Alaska, California, Idaho, Montana and Washington.
 (Earthsearch, Inc. 1983)